 - Whether it is feasible or practical to implement a unified GDPR/CCPA privacy program;

 - Reviewing vendor agreements to determine if they need to be renegotiated;

 - Whether databases and systems need to be modified to facilitate addressing consumer privacy rights requests; and

 - Reviewing incident response plans for compliance with new obligations and potential impediments to identifying which jurisdictional (e.g., state, EU or CCPA) requirements apply.

-Goodwin’s Privacy + Cybersecurity Practice is one of the longest-standing privacy practices of any global 50 firm and has been ranked among leading law firms for privacy and cybersecurity, including by Legal 500 and Chambers.
+Goodwin’s Data, Privacy and Cybersecurity Practice is one of the longest-standing privacy practices of any global 50 firm and has been ranked among leading law firms for privacy and cybersecurity, including by Legal 500 and Chambers.
 It fully integrates and leverages the firm's core strengths, with the group's lawyers coming from the technology, financial institutions, licensing, litigation, and regulatory practices.
 The team has handled hundreds of data breach investigations, litigated landmark privacy cases, and defended clients in investigations and enforcement actions brought by state attorneys general and federal data protection regulators, and advised on hundreds of transactions.
 Goodwin provides clients with practical advice on all aspects of information-related management, including the establishment of comprehensive privacy programs, audits, transactional due diligence and compliance with domestic and international privacy laws.